dotnet/corefx/Documentation/coding-guidelines/interop-guidelines.md

   - This is both for good hygiene and to help keep platform-specific code separated from platform-neutral code, which is important for maximizing reusable code above PAL layers.
+- Ensure maximal managed code reuse across different OS flavors which have the same API but not the same ABI.
+   - This is the case for UNIX and addressing it is a work-in-progress (see issue
+     #2137 and section on "shims" below.)

 ## Approach